Panoptikum-social/blog.panoptikum.social/pages/privacy.md

 Sessions are not stored on the server, so by deleting the cookie in your browser, all facts about your session are gone and you will have to login again.

+A second cookie is set by the Podlove Webplayer on the episode show page to remember the play position in case you stop listening, leave the page and come back later.
+This cookie is not processed by the server.

 ## Tokens